paulowe/gcp/app-engine.md

 Sandbox constraints:
  - No writing to local files
  - All request time out at 60s
- - Limits on third party software
+ - Limits on third party software/binaries

 #### Runtimes
 Java, Python, PHP and Go are supported